rafaybaloch/whitelist-auditor/README.md

 # Whitelist-Auditor

+Credits: The author would like to thank Gowdhaman Mohan for assisting with the code.

 # Description
 To help Captive Portal vendors and Firewall/DPI administrators, we have written a tool which will audit the whitelist for the following: